hpcuantwerpen/UAntwerpen-modules/docs/SitePackage.md

 #### Computing directories

--   `get_system_module_dir`: Compute the module directory from the three input arguments: long os-and-architecture name, stack name and stack version.
+-   `get_system_module_dir`: Compute the system module directory from the three input arguments: long os-and-architecture name, stack name and stack version.

     The directory name returned is relative from the installation root, with the most